aws-samples/industrial-data-store-simulation-chatbot/README.md

 The following instructions, walk through installing and configuration of a PostgreSQL server, database creation, and generation of realistic synthetic data.

+> Note the database credentials are hardcoded in `postgres_creds.json` for the purpose of this sample.
+For production, you should use AWS Secrets Manager or another secure alternative to store and retrieve secrets outside the codebase.

 #### 2.1.1 Option 1 - Installing on AWS Cloud 9

 The following installation script was developed for `Amazon Linux 2023`.
-If deploying on an `AWS Cloud9` instance, only SSM is required (no need to enable SSH nor setup a keypair), and an `m5.large` instance is recommended.
+If deploying on an `AWS Cloud9` instance, only SSM is required (no need to enable SSH nor setup a keypair), and an `m5.large` instance is recommended for optimal performance but will also work on smaller instances such as `t3.small`.

 If using `Amazon Linux 2023`, you can install and configure test postgres database by running the following from the project directory: